Lkeurentjes/Advent_of_code/2024/README.md

       cost of movement and turning.
     - For part 2, backtrack through the shortest paths to determine the number of unique tiles visited in the cheapest route, ensuring all possible directions are accounted for.
+- Day 17 - Chronospatial Computer
+    - For part 1, simulate a program execution based on opcodes and a set of registers, producing the program's output based on specified rules.
+    - For part 2, identify the smallest possible value of register A that reproduces the program's output through backtracking and testing ranges efficiently.

 # todo